-A. Trophy Trout Waters.
+- A. Trophy Trout Waters.
 For the waters listed below, anglers may use artificial flies and lures only, with no bait fishing allowed.
-Unless otherwise noted, only two trout 16 inches in length or longer may be kept, per day.

-• Animas River.
-From Lightner Creek to the south Brunot Area boundary located at Rivera Crossing Bridge.

-• Bear Creek.
-From headwaters downstream to the Dolores River.

-• Dolores River.
-From McPhee Dam downstream to the west Brunot Area boundary, near Lone Dome State Wildlife Area.

-• Emerald Lakes (Big & Little).
-Located 10 mi northeast of Vallecito Res.

-• Lake Fork (of Gunnison River).
-From High Bridge Gulch downstream to the north Brunot Area boundary.

-• Los Piños River.
+Unless otherwise noted, only two trout 16 inches in length or longer may be kept, per day. - Animas River.
+From Lightner Creek to the south Brunot Area boundary located at Rivera Crossing Bridge. - Bear Creek.
+From headwaters downstream to the Dolores River. - Dolores River.
+From McPhee Dam downstream to the west Brunot Area boundary, near Lone Dome State Wildlife Area. - Emerald Lakes (Big & Little).
+Located 10 mi northeast of Vallecito Res. - Lake Fork (of Gunnison River).
+From High Bridge Gulch downstream to the north Brunot Area boundary. - Los Piños River.
 From headwaters downstream to the Weminuche Wilderness boundary.

-• Piedra River.
+- Piedra River.
 CATCH & RELEASE ONLY from USFS Road 631 bridge downstream to the lower boundary of the Tres Piedra Ranch (1.5 miles above US160).
-All trout must be returned to the water immediately.

-• Rio Grande River.
-From the lower boundary of River Hill Campground (near Rio Grande Reservoir) to the east Brunot Area boundary, just west of Creede, Colorado.

-• Vallecito Creek.
-From headwaters downstream to the Weminuche Wilderness boundary.

-B. Cutthroat Conservation Waters are streams and lakes within the Brunot Area that are managed to conserve pure-strain Colorado River and Rio Grande cutthroat trout.
+All trout must be returned to the water immediately. - Rio Grande River.
+From the lower boundary of River Hill Campground (near Rio Grande Reservoir) to the east Brunot Area boundary, just west of Creede, Colorado. - Vallecito Creek.
+From headwaters downstream to the Weminuche Wilderness boundary. - B. Cutthroat Conservation Waters are streams and lakes within the Brunot Area that are managed to conserve pure-strain Colorado River and Rio Grande cutthroat trout.
 Anglers may fish these waters with artificial flies and lures only, but all fish must be returned to the water immediately.
-Cutthroat Conservation Waters include:

-- Big Bend Creek (8 mi southwest of Durango Mtn.
-Resort)

-- Clear Creek (6 mi northwest of Hermosa)

-- Cooper Lake (10 mi southwest of Lake City)

-- Deep Creek (6 mi west of Telluride)

-- Disappointment Creek (4 mi north of Groundhog Res.)

-- Elk Creek (10 mi west of Telluride)

-- Hermosa Creek, East Fork (at Durango Mtn.
-Resort)

-- Hermosa Creek (headwaters to confluence with East Hermosa Cr.)

-- Piedra River, East Fork (15 mi northwest of Pagosa Springs)

-- Priest Gulch (10 mi southwest of Rico)

-- Rio Lado (10 mi southwest of Rico)

-- Slate Creek (6 mi northeast of Rico)

-- Sloan Lake (10 mi northeast of Silverton)

-- Spring Creek (8 mi west of Rico)

-- Wildcat Creek (5 mi south of Rico)
+Cutthroat Conservation Waters include: - Big Bend Creek (8 mi southwest of Durango Mtn.
+Resort) - Clear Creek (6 mi northwest of Hermosa) - Cooper Lake (10 mi southwest of Lake City) - Deep Creek (6 mi west of Telluride) - Disappointment Creek (4 mi north of Groundhog Res.) - Elk Creek (10 mi west of Telluride) - Hermosa Creek, East Fork (at Durango Mtn.
+Resort) - Hermosa Creek (headwaters to confluence with East Cross Cr.)
+Fishing is prohibited 100 feet upstream and downstream of the artificial waterfall (fish barrier) located 0.1 mile below the East Fork of Hermosa Creek confluence. - Piedra River, East Fork (15 mi northwest of Pagosa Springs) - Priest Gulch (10 mi southwest of Rico) - Rio Lado (10 mi southwest of Rico) - Slate Creek (6 mi northeast of Rico) - Sloan Lake (10 mi northeast of Silverton) - Spring Creek (8 mi west of Rico) - Wildcat Creek (5 mi south of Rico) - C. Trophy Bass Waters include two reservoirs where harvest is restricted to a smaller number of fish and/or specific size ranges in order to promote healthy reproductive bass populations. - McPhee Reservoir.
+All bass (either smallmouth or largemouth) between the sizes of 10" and 15" must be immediately returned to the water.
+The Daily Bag and Possession Limit for bass from McPhee Reservoir is 5 fish.